jaz303/asset-warp/README.markdown

         "file://" + File.expand_path(File.dirname(__FILE__)) + '/files/' + asset_id
       end

+      # Define a standard profile
+      # Standard profiles operate on everything and, to be honest, aren't much use.
+      # A single standard profile, 'original', is used internally as a no-op for viewing original asset
+      c.profile 'rounded-thumb' do |b|
+        b.format 'png' if b.pdf?
+        b.crop_resize(100, 100)
+        b.rounded_corners(15)
+      end

       # Define an image profile
       # Image profiles operate only on web-safe images
       # If they encounter any other content types they will return a 404
-      c.image_profile 'rounded-thumb' do |b|
-        b.crop_resize(50, 50)
-        b.rounded_corners(15)
-      end

-      # Define a standard profile
-      # Standard profiles operate on everything and, to be honest, aren't much use.
-      # A single standard profile, 'original', is used internally as a no-op for viewing original asset
-      c.profile 'main-image' do |b|
+      c.image_profile 'main-image' do |b|
-        if b.web_safe_image?
         b.resize!(400, 300)
-        end
       end

     end